 Growing Cabbage at the Allotment

-Summer cabbage can be sown in February-March, Winter cabbage in April-May and Spring cabbage to be sown July-August.
-You can sow them in seed trays to be transferred later, although cabbage tends to do better sown directly.
+Cabbage is grown from seeds found at local nurseries and garden centres.
+Summer cabbage can be sown in February-March, winter cabbage in April-May, and spring cabbage to be sown July-August.
+You can sow them in seed trays to be transferred later, although cabbage tends to do better when sown directly.

-When you do plant in their final soil bed, they need to be spaced out approximately 15 inches apart.
-Water the hole, really well and plant upto the bottom leaves.
+When you finally plant cabbages in their soil bed, space them out approximately 15 inches apart.
+Water the hole thoroughly before planting and ensure that the bottom leaves are just above soil level.

 white cabbage 6571275_1920